Affiliate links on Android Authority may earn us a commission. Learn more.

 There are several key things to recognize about Apple’s CPU cores.

 Second, Apple’s SoC efforts are tightly coupled to its handset releases.
-Designing a high performance mobile CPU is hard.
-It is hard for Apple; for ARM; for Qualcomm; for everyone.
+Designing a high-performance mobile CPU is hard.
+It is hard for Apple; for Arm; for Qualcomm; for everyone.
 Because it is hard, it takes a long time.
 The Cortex-A57 was announced in October 2012, but it didn’t appear in a smartphone until April 2014.
 That is a long lead time.
-That lead time is changing.

 Apple can afford to make its SoCs more expensive and recoup the money in the iPhone's final retail price.
-ARM and Qualcomm can't.
+Arm and Qualcomm can't.